 The WOEST trial included almost 70% of patients with AF.
 Those patients assigned to warfarin and clopidogrel versus triple therapy had significantly lower rates of major bleeds without any risk of increased thrombotic events.
 Patients in the WOEST trial were treated with warfarin and clopidogrel.
 The WOEST investigators proposed that a strategy of warfarin plus clopidogrel, but without aspirin could be applied in patients on oral anticoagulation when undergoing PCI.

-In the PIONEER AF-PCI trial, more than 2000 patients were randomly assigned, in a 1:1:1 ratio of 3 groups, rivaroxaban (15 mg daily) plus a P2Y12 inhibitor and one group that got warfarin triple therapy.
-The investigators reported significantly lower in the warfarin plus P2Y12 inhibitor group versus warfarin triple therapy group.
-The PIONEER AF-PCI trial was not powered to pick up differences in ischemic events, but there no excess ischemic events with dual treatment.
+In the PIONEER AF-PCI trial, more than 2000 patients were randomly assigned, in a 1:1:1 ratio of 3 groups, low dose rivaroxaban (15 mg daily) plus a P2Y12 inhibitor, very low dose rivaroxaban ( 2.5 mg twice a day ) plus aspirin and a P2Y12 inhibitor, and a third group that got warfarin triple therapy.
+The investigators reported significantly lower rates of significant clinical bleeding in the low dose warfarin plus P2Y12 inhibitor group and also the very low dose rivaroxaban plus aspirin with P2Y12 inhibitor cohort versus warfarin triple therapy group.
+The PIONEER AF-PCI trial was not powered to pick up differences in ischemic events, however there were no excess ischemic events noted with dual treatment.

 A meta analysis of these three trials including AF patients undergoing PCI has revealed that major and minor bleeds with dual therapy are cut down by half as compared to triple warfarin treatment.
 The risk of death, myocardial infarction, revascularization, stent thrombosis, or thromboembolic events was not found to be higher with dual therapy.
 Hence for now the take home message is dual treatment should be favored against triple warfarin therapy in AF patients subjected to PCI.
 The best combination however needs to be established.
 It may be years before we can be sure whether rivaroxaban plus clopidogrel is more effective than rivaroxaban plus ticagrelor, and whether dabigatran plus clopidogrel is superior to dabigatran plus ticagrelor.
 A head to head comparison of rivaroxaban (or another X a inhibitor) with dabigatran would also make for exciting research.